 When to Get Out

 As much as we'd like to spend a full hour chilling in the tub, there is benefit from knowing when to get out.
-According to Dr Wong, "Generally if your fingers and toes start to wrinkle then it's probably time to get out as that is a sign that prolonged contact with water is starting to damage the outer layer of the skin."
+"Generally if your fingers and toes start to wrinkle, it's probably time to get out, as that's a sign that prolonged contact with water is starting to damage the outer layer of the skin," Dr. Wong tells us.

 The Fluffiest Towels

-When you finally emerge from the tub, nothing brings you crashing back down to reality than the harsh hit of your cold bathroom air—so be sure to cocoon yourself in a giant fluffy towel as quickly as possible.
+When you finally emerge from the tub, nothing brings you crashing back down to reality than the harsh hit of your cold bathroom air, so be sure to cocoon yourself in a giant fluffy towel as quickly as possible.
 If the towels at London's fancy new hotel The Ned are anything to go by, you're looking for 100% cotton with dense stitching.
 "The general rule of thumb is the closer the loops, the better the quality.
-If you can see the base of the towel, this is a poor quality towel," advises Anja Panitz, executive housekeeper at the hotel.
-Below are the bath towels you'll find in the bathrooms of the Byrdie editors.
+If you can see the base of the towel, this is a poor-quality towel," advises Anja Panitz, executive housekeeper at the hotel.